zuozhenggh/learning-library/developer-library/converged-db/modernize-apps/coherence/coherence.md

 - run-cache-server
   Runs the cache server used for the examples.
 The command is also used to start a proxy service that is required for extend clients.

-- java/classes
+- `java/classes`
   The class files output from a build.
 This directory will not exist until the build script is executed.
-- java/resource/config
+- `java/resource/config`
   The common Coherence configuration files required by the examples.
-- java/resource/<example name>
+- `java/resource/<example name>`
   If an example has configuration that is required instead of the common configuration, it will have its own directory.
-The security example uses configuration files from java/resource/security.
+The security example uses configuration files from `java/resource/security`.

-- $COHERENCE_HOME/lib
+- `$COHERENCE_HOME/lib`
   Coherence libraries used for compiling and running the examples.
 - resource
-  The data file used for the contacts LoaderExample: contacts.csv.
+  The data file used for the contacts Loader Example: contacts.csv.

 ### Lab Details